JustalK/LABORATORY-REACT-16/README.md

-# REACT APP TEMPLATE
+# REACT APP 16

 ## Goal

-This project is a template for building react-app with all my favorite tools already configured.
+This project is a testing laboratory where I play with `React 16 & 17`.

-Obviously, the app is using the latest version of `react`.
-For avoiding the relative path, I modified the webpack and allowing the import with an alias.
-I also added the support for sass files.

-In addition, I added `prettier` and configured it for working well with `esLint`.
-Finally, I added the basic usefull package such as the router and the helmet.
+Obviously, I using a lot of differents libaries all over the laboratory.

 ## Plan of the presentation